The Cap Rate, Return on Cost, and Stabilized Yield on Cost

 What’s the difference between an in-place capitalization rate, the return on cost, and the stabilized yield?
 The differences are subtle but invaluable when evaluating real estate opportunities.
 Not one metric will define a good investment, but it takes a combination of the three to have a comprehensive understanding of real estate valuation and how these metrics are interconnected.

-- In-Place Capitalization Rate: An “in-place” or “going-in” capitalization rate (cap rate) is a metric used in real estate valuation that reflects the initial return on investment based on the property’s current net operating income (NOI) relative to the purchase price.
-It’s premature to understand a property’s annualized return in the first year, particularly during the stabilization period with below market rents and under market occupancy.
+• In-Place Capitalization Rate: An “in-place” or “going-in” capitalization rate (cap rate) is a metric used in real estate valuation that reflects the initial return on investment based on the property’s current net operating income (NOI) relative to the purchase price.
+It’s premature to understand a property’s annualized return in the first year, particularly during the stabilization period where there is below market rents or under market occupancy.

-- Return on Cost: When does it make sense to renovate and optimize value?
+• Return on Cost: When does it make sense to renovate and optimize value?
 An investor obviously doesn’t invest additional capital in a real estate project unless it’s worth one’s money or exertion.
 What does that mean?
-It means looking at math on an unlevered basis and the return on the incremental cash investment.
+It means looking at math on an unlevered basis and the return percentage on the incremental cash investment.
 For example, an owner/operator plans to invest another $10,000/unit on a 400-unit apartment community.
 That’s $4 million of additional capital.
 However, it will generate a $250/unit premium or $1.2 million in additional revenue, which equates to a 30% return on cost ($1.2 million / $4.0 million).
-There is no hard and fast rule of thumb for this metric, but I’d say 15% – 25% is a satisfactory return on cost depending on the original investment basis.
+There is no hard and fast rule of thumb to this metric.
+However, a 20% – 25% is a satisfactory return on cost depending on the original investment basis.

-- Stabilized Yield on Cost: In my opinion, this metric is most important in real estate valuation, and it’s not even close.
-Let’s connect these three metrics.
-An investor acquires an asset for $50 million with an NOI of roughly $2.73 million or a 5.5% in-place cap rate.
-However, the investor injects another $10,000/unit or $4 million of capital to produce a rent premium of $250/unit or $1.2 million of additional revenue (the aforementioned 30% return on cost).
-When combined with the initial in-place cap rate of 5.5%, this return on cost of 30% produces a blended stabilized yield of 7.0% (see math illustration) – an exceptional return over the current cap rate environment for multifamily in fundamentally sound markets.
+Let’s connect these three metrics: cap rate, return on cost, and the stabilized yield on cost.
+An investor acquires an asset for $50 million with an NOI of roughly $2.73 million which equates to a 5.5% in-place cap rate.
+Subsequent to acquisition, the investor injects another $10,000/unit or $4 million of capital to produce a rent premium of $250/unit or $1.2 million of additional revenue yielding a 30% return on cost.
+When combined with the initial in-place cap rate of 5.5%, the return on cost of 30% produces a blended stabilized yield of 7.0% This yield is exceptional given the current cap rate environment of 5.0% to 5.5% for quality multifamily assets.

-Here is a mathematical illustration of how these financial concepts connect.
+Here is a mathematical illustration of how these financial concepts interconnect and the stabilized yield on cost’s impact on profitability.

 HYPOTHETICAL PERFORMANCE DISCLOSURE: THE FINANCIAL CONCEPTS, PROJECTIONS, AND RESULTS PRESENTED (INCLUDING CAP RATE, RETURN ON COST, AND STABILIZED YIELD) ARE PURELY THEORETICAL, FOR ILLUSTRATIVE PURPOSES ONLY, AND ARE NOT BASED ON ACTUAL PERFORMANCE OR RESULTS.
 ASSUMPTIONS INCLUDE (BUT ARE NOT LIMITED TO) TIMELY DEPLOYMENT OF CAPITAL, ACHIEVEMENT OF PROFORMA RENTS AND OCCUPANCY, AND STABILIZED EXPENSES.
 ACTUAL RESULTS WILL VARY MATERIALLY AND ARE NOT GUARANTEED.
 INVESTORS COULD LOSE ALL OR A PORTION OF THEIR INVESTMENT.